getporter/proposals/pep/001-initial-pep-process.md

 and rejected already, and that the general idea is going in the right direction.

 ### PEP types

 * **Feature** proposals are for changes to the Porter codebase.
 For example, changes to the Porter CLI, libraries, configuration, or mixin/plugin protocols.
+This also includes changes that _remove_ functionality, such as deprecating an implemented command.

 * **Process** proposals are for changes to how the Porter project is run.
 For example, changes to our project governance, build infrastructure and